Jump to Noonday

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for the people of Armenia
+We pray for the people of Saint Kitts and Nevis.

 Let us pray now for our own needs and those of others.